This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• For added flavor, use Mahlab (can be found at a local Middle Eastern market) or a substitute like mixing mastic with a teaspoon of sugar.
+• For added flavor, use Mahlab (you can find it at a local Middle Eastern market) or a substitute like mixing mastic with a teaspoon of sugar.

-• If you don’t have the special wooden molds of maamoul, you can roll your dough into equal size balls with the palm of your hand and them press with tongs or a fork to make patterns of different shapes out of the filled dough.
+• If you don’t have the special wooden molds of maamoul, you can roll your dough into equal-sized balls with the palm of your hand and then press with tongs or a fork to make patterns of different shapes out of the filled dough.

-• If you don’t mind the extra calories, ghee makes for a more crumbly semolina cookie and an enhanced nutty flavor.
+• If you don’t mind the extra calories, ghee makes for a crumblier semolina cookie and an enhanced nutty flavor.
 Use it instead of the butter.

 Nutrition